open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>fsType</b></td>
         <td>string</td>
         <td>
-          fsType is the filesystem type of the volume that you want to mount.<br/>
+          fsType is the filesystem type of the volume that you want to mount.
+Tip: Ensure that the filesystem type is supported by the host operating system.
+Examples: "ext4", "xfs", "ntfs".<br/>
         </td>
         <td>false</td>
       </tr><tr>